mathewsrc/Operationalizing-an-AWS-ML-Project/README.md

 ![amidetails](https://user-images.githubusercontent.com/94936606/222844621-a57b98fc-aa0f-4d68-84ed-33896845f477.PNG)

 Next, we need to choose an EC2 instance that is supported by this AMI.
 According to the documentation, this type of AMI supports the following instances: G3, P3, P3dn, P4d, G5, and G4dn.
-You can find more information on this at: https://docs.aws.amazon.com/dlami/latest/devguide/appendix-ami-release-notes.html

 ![setupec2choosinginstance](https://user-images.githubusercontent.com/94936606/222932534-f18476a7-78ca-49b1-a7b1-050be429bf21.PNG)